EgeSaykan/Wrong-Way-To-Solve-A-Question/README.md

 #### P.S.
 If you find a way to solve this question the way it is supposed to and prove me wrong, please let me know.

+# The Solution:
+I have finally solved the problem.
+(22/06/2022)
+I have used mathematical way instead of computer science way:

+# If we just consider last 2 digits:
+00000
+00011
+00022
+  .
+  .
+  .
+00099
+This produces 10 combinations.

+And of course numbers in the case are just symbols, so 0 at 3rd digit doesnt have much significance.
+So the patterns:
+00000,  00100
+00011,  00111
+00022,  00122
+  .       .
+  .       .
+  .       .
+00099,  00199
+can exist simultaneously.
+Hence 3rd digit can be changed with any number.
+So 10 * 10 different combinations.

+Same principle applies to 2nd digit, and 1st digit.
+Hence 10 * 10 * 10 * 10 = 10,000 different combinations.